 Heatstroke is one of the leading causes of non-crash-related fatalities among children.
 According to the National Highway Traffic Safety Administration, outside of car crashes, heatstroke is the number one vehicle-related killer of children in the United States.
 On average in this country, one child dies from heatstroke in a vehicle nearly every 10 days.
-Since 1998, 760 children have died from vehicular heatstroke including 18 already this year.
+Since 1998, nearly 800 children have died from vehicular heatstroke.

 Heatstroke is a silent killer

 Vehicle heatstroke occurs when a child is left unattended in a vehicle whose interior temperature climbs rapidly.
 Sadly, the child’s temperature immediately follows suit, rising in a quick and deadly manner.
 Heatstroke begins when the core body temperature reaches about 104 degrees and the body’s thermoregulatory system is overwhelmed.
 A core body temperature of about 107 degrees is lethal, and the interior of a vehicle can often reach 120 degrees or more.